dicleoztur/tez0.1v/README.md

 # Detecting Subjectivity in Turkish News Texts (M.S.
-Thesis Project)
+Thesis)

 This repository contains the supervised learning framework and experimental setup for my Master's Thesis: **"Detecting Subjectivity in the News Texts in Turkish Language"** (Boğaziçi University, 2014).